Set Initial Machine Labels Using Omnictl or Image Factory

 Either by clicking "Copy Kernel Parameters" on your Omni overview page, which will copy them to your clipboard

-omnictl get connectionparams -oyaml
+Or by running omnictl get connectionparams -oyaml

-, which will print them under.spec.args
+, which will print them under .spec.args

 field.